lightningdevkit/lightningdevkit.org/docs/build_node.md

 Logger logger = Logger.new_impl(new YourLogger());
 ```

-**Implementation notes:** You'll most likely want to write the logs to a file for debugging purposes.
+**Implementation notes:** you'll most likely want to write the logs to a file for debugging purposes.

 **Dependencies:** *none*